camconrad/compensator/README.md

 ### **Delegation and Rewards**
 - Delegates supply COMP into their `Compensator` contract to fund rewards for delegators
 - Delegates set a reward rate (in COMP/second) to distribute rewards proportionally
-- COMP holders delegate votes to the delegate's `Compensator` contract
+- COMP holders delegate COMP tokens to the delegate's `Compensator` contract
 - Delegators earn rewards based on their share of delegated COMP
 - **Index-based reward distribution** ensures fair and accurate reward calculation
-- **Time-based accrual** with proportional stake distribution
+- **Time-based accrual** with proportional delegation distribution

-### **Proposal Staking and Vote Compensation**
+### **Reward Distribution System**
-- Delegators can stake COMP on proposal outcomes (For/Against)
+- Delegators earn rewards based on their share of delegated COMP
-- **For Stakes**: COMP staked in support of a proposal
-- **Against Stakes**: COMP staked against a proposal
+- **Index-based reward distribution** ensures fair and accurate reward calculation
+- **Time-based accrual** with proportional delegation distribution
-- After proposal resolution, stakes are distributed based on outcome:
+- Rewards are distributed continuously based on the delegate's set rate
-  - If delegate voted correctly:
-    - Winning stakes go to the delegate (20% reward)
-    - Losing stakes are returned to delegators
-  - If delegate didn't vote or voted wrong:
-    - All stakes are returned to delegators
-- **Trustless resolution** through Compound Governor state verification
-- **Automatic timeout** after 30 days to prevent stuck stakes

 See [Protocol Specs](https://github.com/camconrad/compensator/blob/main/contracts/README.md) for more detail.